joesecurity/scripts/README.md

     Submit samples to the server with the shortest queue.

     positional arguments:
-      PATH                  Path to file or directory.
+      PATH_OR_URL           Path to file or directory.

     optional arguments:
       -h, --help            show this help message and exit